m0euk/RDS-Bridge/README.md

 # RDS Bridge

 A browser-based weak-signal **RDS decoder** built for FM DXing.
-It works two ways: **live**, paired with [SDRConnect](https://www.sdrplay.com/sdrconnect/) over its WebSocket interface for real-time decoding and tuning; or **offline**, decoding recorded IQ `.wav` files from any SDR — SDRuno, SDR Console, SDR#, HDSDR and the rest.
+It works three ways: **live** over [SDRConnect](https://www.sdrplay.com/sdrconnect/)'s WebSocket interface for real-time decoding and tuning; **live from any SDR** via its **MPX / composite** output routed through a virtual audio cable; or **offline**, decoding recorded IQ `.wav` files from any SDR — SDRuno, SDR Console, SDR#, HDSDR and the rest.
 Either way it decodes the RDS data stream in your browser, with an acquisition front-end designed to lock weak, fading signals that conventional decoders miss.

 **▶ Download [`index.html`](https://github.com/m0euk/RDS-Bridge/blob/main/index.html), save it, and open it in your browser.** It's a single self-contained file that runs entirely on your own machine — there's nothing to install.